 What do you think about handing a preschooler a tablet with free reign?
 I want to hear all the opinions.
 If you’re not into I get that and I respect it.

-So, if you land on this page, looking for a good article that helps clear the cloud on amazon fire vs ipad for child, then here is it.
+So, if you land on this page, looking for a good article that helps clear the cloud on amazon fire vs iPad for children, then here is it.